If you are looking for an alternative to your traditional bank account we can help you find the solution which best meets your banking needs.

 What to Expect from Corporate Banking in the Future – EMI

-With the European banking world going through a period of change we are seeing the emergence of new competition in the market like non-banking finance businesses, Fintech companies, start-ups and existing large technology businesses entering the financial industry all offering alternative finance solutions to bank customers.
+With the European banking world going through a period of change we are seeing the emergence of new competition in the market like non-banking finance businesses, Fintech companies, financial institutions, start-ups and existing large technology businesses entering the financial industry all offering alternative finance solutions to bank customers.
 These new alternatives are drawing customers away from traditional banks with options that most conventional banks don’t offer or are not able to offer to the same standard with their old systems.
 This presents a challenge to conventional European banks.

 Current Challenges Facing Traditional European Banks

 Traditional banks need to compete with the new contenders in the market by making heavy investments in technology, integrating their systems and going digital so that they can offer customers end-to-end solutions.
 If traditional banks succeed in making these changes they will be able to implement technical standards for harmonized reporting and conduct efficient liquidity management.
 Moving into the future banks have to step up their investment in security; once traditional banks are operating on mobile devices and applications they will face a new set of security challenges which must be met.

 EMI may not be a new framework in the financial world but we have seen a dramatic increase in the number of EMI Fintech businesses and their profits in recent years.